Green Goals are now included in the GreenCrabs newsletter!

 Instagram: @md.stuco Twitter: @MDStuCo

 Hello, student leaders!
 This month we are going to discuss ways we can give thanks to our lovely environment.
 November is a month of giving thanks, so it’s the perfect time to give back to the Earth.
-There are so many little things that it gives us that we may just take for granted, such as beautiful flowers that we see each day.
+There are so many little things that it gives us that we may just take for granted, such as the beautiful flowers that we see each day.
 To give thanks, let’s cut back on our environmentally harmful ways.

 • Cut back on plastic baggies and plastic bottles!
 Using these plastics may seem very convenient, but reusable container/bottles are an easy alternative that will save you money in the long run.
 It takes plastic waste 450 to even 1000 years to decompose.

 • Buy locally grown foods!
 With all the food you are going to be eating this Thanksgiving season, be sure that you do your best to obtain food that is grown in your area.
 Most of the food in America travels 1,500 miles to reach your dinner table!
-Packaging and shipping food contributes to increased levels of pollution.
+Packaging and shipping food contribute to increased levels of pollution.

 • Plant Trees!
 Deforestation negatively impacts various habitats and ecosystems.
-This also affects climate change since there are fewer forests, more greenhouse gases are in the atmosphere.
+This also affects climate change since there are fewer forests, and more greenhouse gases are in the atmosphere.
 For info on how to start a reforestation project check out this link https://www.pfla.bc.ca/forest-management-tips/from-planning-to-planting-reforestation-basics-for-forest-owners/

 • Advocate for our planet!
 Get involved with an environmental movement.
 Zero Hour is a youth-led movement that advocates for climate change solutions.
 Simply go to this link to join http://thisiszerohour.org/